CharukaK/probe/docs/language-spec.md

 Running `probe run <file>` searches for `probe.toml` starting in `<file>`'s directory and walking up ancestor directories (the same walk-to-root pattern `.git` discovery uses), stopping at the first one found.
-No `probe.toml` is not an error — defaults are simply empty.
+No `probe.toml` is not an error; defaults are simply empty.

 ### 13.2 Structure